FloatingArrayDesign/FAModel/famodel/cables/README.md

 ### Cable Methods

 [Back to Top](#the-cable-class)

+- reposition() :  Repositions the cable based on headings of the end subcomponents and the locations of attached nodes.
+Also repositions any joints in the cable.
+- getCost() : Get the total cost of the cable (includes all cable subcomponent costs).
+Any connector costs in the cable cost dictionary are added twice (once for each end)
+- getL() : Get the total length of the cable (includes any routing for static cables)
+- updateSpan() : Change the lengths of subcomponents based on the new total span.
+For dynamic-static-dynamic configurations, just increase static span.
+For suspended cable, increase lengths of non-buoyant sections

 ## Dynamic Cable Class

 The [DynamicCable class](./dynamic_cable.py) contains properties and methods for a dynamic section of a power cable.
 The DynamicCable class inherits from Edge.